duncanamps/xa80/README.md

 #### Known Issues

-* The software is anything but complete and doesn't correspond with the user manual
 * Object files and debug files are not currently being generated, however .hex and .com files can be generated to provide usable output
+* ~~The software is anything but complete and doesn't correspond with the user manual~~
 * ~~Only 8080 and Z80 are being catered for at this time but hoping to include 8085 and Z180 soon~~

 #### Development roadmap

-V0.2 (WIP) - Get documented Macro assembler working for 8080/8085/Z80/Z180 V0.3 - Introduce segmented architecture, object files, debug info generation
+* ~~V0.2 - Get documented Macro assembler working for 8080/8085/Z80/Z180~~ Completed, maintained current version
+* V0.3 - Introduce segmented architecture, object files, debug info generation

 #### Author